atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I When he had accepted of it, he did not t
-I imagine that he should be guilty of i murder— — the most atrocious sense of
+I imagine that he should be guilty of i murder----the most atrocious sense of
 I
 I; the
 I